If you are considering redundancies, take advice early. You may be able to avoid making redundancies altogether

 Employees with less than two years' continuous service cannot sue for unfair dismissal - unless the dismissal was for an ‘inadmissible’ reason (such as pregnancy, or involvement in trade union activities).
 However, if those selected for redundancy have characteristics which set them apart from the majority of your workers - for example, if they are women, from a racial minority group, disabled or in a particular age group - a claim for unlawful discrimination could be made against you.

-Employees who have adopted 'employee shareholder' status also do not have unfair dismisal rights (apart from where there are automatically unfair reasons, where discrimination has taken place or in relation to health and safety).
+Employees who have adopted 'employee shareholder' status do not have unfair dismissal rights (apart from where there are automatically unfair reasons, where discrimination has taken place or in relation to health and safety).

 There is no qualifying period of service in relation to discrimination claims, so if your employees can establish on the facts what appears to be a difference in treatment related to gender or gender reassignment, race, sexual orientation, religious or philosophical belief, age or disability, an Employment Tribunal may draw an inference of unlawful discrimination unless you can provide a satisfactory alternative explanation.
 An award of compensation for unlawful discrimination has no upper limit.